b0, occasionallyThe quick hints if you need to use the b0 tool occasionally.

 b0 test -l # Run all tests, including the long ones

-b0 test --what # Show what will run
+b0 test --what # Report what would build and run

 b0 test -u this -u that # Only run the 'this' and 'that' tests